 The Commission for Accreditation of Park and Recreation Agencies (CAPRA) recognizes departments throughout the United States for excellence in operation and service.
 To achieve this national accreditation, there are 151 standards that need to be met based upon administrative policies and procedures, programs and activities, budgeting, personnel, maintenance and facilities, land management, purchasing, staff training, safety, and current industry trends.

 In September of 2017, Charlotte County Community Services achieved this national accreditation.
+Community Services will seek reaccreditation in the Spring of 2022.

 Benefits of CAPRA Accreditation